Skip to main content

 Best Innovation Project

-This category rewards a tech-driven innovation the judges believe is the most significant of the last 12 months.
-It could be a project aimed at aiding creativity or tackling a challenging tech issue, and must demonstrate genuine innovation.
+This category rewards a tech-driven innovation the judges believe is one of the most significant of the last 12 months.
+It could be a project aimed at aiding creativity or tackling a challenging tech issue and must demonstrate genuine innovation.
+It could also be an innovation focused on a virtual environment, including a virtual studio or virtual production stage.

 The award should be submitted on behalf of the project team and can be entered by any member of the team – a product manufacturer, service provider, production company, broadcaster, and so on – with the agreement of the team.
 At least one of the production team needs to be UK-based.

-This award goes to a project the judges consider to be exceptional in its use of cloud in transforming traditional ways of working.
-Judges will be looking for examples of how cloud-based services have been utilised to great effect at any stage of production, post, distribution, archive management and so on.
+This award goes to a project the judges consider to be exceptional in its use of cloud in transforming the way we work.
+Judges will be looking for examples of how cloud-based workflows have been utilised to great effect at any stage of production, post, distribution and content management.

 The award should be submitted on behalf of the production team and can be entered by any member of the production team – a product manufacturer, service provider, production company, broadcaster, and so on – with the agreement of the team.
 At least one of the production team needs to be UK-based.